Setsu & Shinobu Ito

+Both Setsu and Shinobu Ito are professors at the Research Center for Advanced Science and Technology at the University of Tokyo and the School of Design of the Polytechnic University of Milan.
+Setsu Ito is also a professor at the University of Tsukuba, and Shinobu Ito is a visiting professor at Tama Art University.

 Biography

 Setsu and Shinobu Ito opened their design studio in Milan in 1997.

 Setsu Ito, who graduated at the University of Tsukuba in Japan (1989), started collaborating with Alessandro Mendini in the Studio Alchimia and then with Angelo Mangiarotti.

 Shinobu Ito graduated in textile design at Tama Art University in Tokyo (1988) and started her career for CBS Sony (present: Sony Music Entertainment) in Sony Creative Products.
 Heavily influenced as a student by postmodern Italian design, Shinobu later moved to Italy to attend the Domus Academy in Milan, where she met her future husband and business partner, Setsu Ito, who at the time was working as a tutor at the school.
 The pair were attracted to the city and, in 1997, they established a studio in Milan.

 Their works have been presented and exhibited around the world and also have been published in many books and magazines.

 They also received design awards such as: "Compasso d'Oro Menzione d'Onore" (2011, Italy), "Red Dot Award Best of the Best" (2016, Germany, Singapore), "Design Plus" (2016, Germany), "NY NOW Best Product" (2017, USA), "The Good Design Award" (2001, Japan), "Mastro della Pietra" (2019, Italy) and many other international design awards.

 Some projects are a part of the permanent collection of the Die Neue Sammlung Design Museum in Munich (Germany) and the Triennale Design Museum in Milan (Italy).
 They are visiting professors of Domus Academy (2000–present, Italy), Polytechnic University of Milan (2006-2007, Setsu Ito / 2016-Present, Both, Italy), Istituto Universitario di Architettura di Venezia (2009, Italy), IED / Istituto Europeo di Design of Milan (1999–present, Italy), Raffles Milano (2017–2019, Italy) and the University of Tsukuba (2020–present, Setsu Ito, Japan), Tama Art University (2018–present, Shinobu Ito, Japan).
 Project Professor (2021–present, Setsu Ito) and Project Associate Professor (2021–present, Shinobu Ito) of the Research Center for Advanced Science & Technology at the University of Tokyo (Japan).
 They are members of the Associazione per il Disegno Industriale (Italy), board members of the Japan Fashion Color Association (Japan) and the Asia Pacific Designers Federation (China).
 They are judge of the International Design Awards including the International Forum Product Design Award (Germany), IAI Design Award (China).

 Published a biography book “Setsu & Shinobu Ito_East-West Designer” (Logos Italy 2008).